-We know that your check-in day can be busy, combined as it is with travel, shopping and unpacking.
-Please be assured that our housekeeping and maintenance divisions will be working hard to get everything ready for your stay at the beach as early as possible, but from time to time, cleaning, maintenance and inspection take a little longer than planned, and by all accounts, we want your home in tip-top shape so we can start your vacation out right!
+We know that your check-in day can be busy, combined as it is with travel, shopping, and unpacking.
+Please be assured that our housekeeping and maintenance departments will be working hard to get everything ready for your stay at the beach as early as possible, but from time to time, cleaning, maintenance, and inspection take a little longer than planned, and by all accounts, we want your home in tip-top shape so we can help start your vacation out right!

-In many cases, our guests are traveling quite a distance to reach the Island.
-It is not uncommon for guests to share with us that they have traveled 10 hours or more to reach Hatteras Island, and for families with small children that sure can be a long day in the car.
-Many families travel during the overnight hours to take advantage of children sleeping and to be ahead of any traffic that may develop.
-Given the fact that check in time does not begin until late afternoon, it can be a challenge to time your travel day.
-We have compiled a wonderful list of things to do with your family, many at little or even no cost, if you get to the Outer Banks early, before check-in time to beat the traffic that can develop.
-Also, check-in day is a great time to check out some of the family attractions just north of the Island that you may not have visited before.
-Why not have fun while you're traveling?
-Turn your pre-arrival time into a pre-vacation vacation!
+In many cases, our guests travel quite a distance to enjoy their beach vacation with us.
+It is not uncommon for folks to share that they have traveled 10/+ hours to reach Hatteras Island, and for families with small children that can be a very long day in the car!
+Many travel overnight to take advantage of sleeping kiddos and to get ahead of any traffic that may develop during times of high congestion.
+As check-in does not begin until late afternoon, it can be a challenge to time your travel day just right.
+But like the old saying goes, the early bird gets the worm, and there are certainly perks to kickstarting your vacation early.

 Your Pre-Arrival Vacation...Things To Do If You Arrive Early